scindex/scindex/README.md

 * **Human-Readable:** The codes are designed to be quickly understood by people.
 The use of alphabetic **Division codes** (e.g., `D`, `S`) provides immediate context without implying a rigid order, while the numeric components are easy to scan.

 * **Sayable:** The structure is meant to be spoken easily in conversations.
-For example, the code `D0140` is simply said as "data one-forty," or "data one-forty" which simplifies communication between team members.
+For example, the code `D0140` is simply said as "data one-forty," or "D one-forty" which simplifies communication between team members.

 * **Predictable Structure:** The standard `[DIVISION][SECTION][ITEM]` format (e.g., `D0140`) has a consistent length, which makes it reliable for automated parsing, pattern-based validation, and use in other tooling.

 * **Hierarchical, Scalable & Stable:** The system is inherently hierarchical, reflecting how software components are often organized.
 New divisions, sections, and items can be added without needing to re-number existing codes.

 * **Logical Grouping:** Using a standard count for **Sections** and a "10-series" for **Item codes** (e.g., `10`, `20`, `30`) creates clear, high-level groupings within a section and makes section ids discernibly different from item ids.
 This provides a logical structure while still allowing for numbers in between (e.g., `11`, `12`) if more granular items need to be added later.

+* **Extensible by Design:** The Scindex includes a standardized "escape hatch" for components that don't yet have a formal category.
+Every division and section contains a **provisional** entry with the ID **`99`**.
+This special number was chosen to be a consistent, predictable identifier, making provisional items easy to spot and audit.
+This allows teams to use the Scindex immediately for any component while providing a clear feedback mechanism to propose new, official categories.

 ## Releases & Downloads